Grady Spears’ Black Pepper and Cheese Biscuit Recipe

 This light and fluffy cheese biscuit recipe comes from a wonderful southwestern cookbook called The Texas Cowboy Kitchen by Grady Spears.

-It is real down home biscuit recipe.
-The addition of buttermilk makes it super tender and black pepper adds a little extra zest.
+The addition of buttermilk in these biscuits makes them super tender and black pepper adds a little extra zest.

 Remember though that the cheese needs to be a fairly strong flavor to come through in the biscuit, so a mild cheddar or another really mild cheese probably won’t taste as good.